 In addition to the residence requirement of two (2) years, candidates for graduation from this university must have completed all the requirements of the curriculum prescribed for his/her course.
 He/she should check periodically with the Dean regarding the fulfillment of these requirements.
-Having been granted autonomy by the Commission on Higher Education (CHED), CPU is authorized to graduate students in all college courses without issuance of a Special Order.
-The Board of Trustees approves the candidates for graduation.
 A candidate must apply at the time he/she is enrolling for the last term in school.
 Specific procedures for processing records of graduating students are set as follows

 - 1. Graduating students file applications for graduation in duplicate copies at their respective Dean's Offices according to the following schedule: - a.
 Those graduating at the end of the semester should file applications during enrollment period but not later than two (2) weeks after the first day of classes of that semester. - b.
-Those graduating at the end of the summer term should file applications not later than four (4) weeks before the end of the second semester.

-- The Deans post notices during enrollment of each semester announcing the deadline.
+Those graduating at the end of the summer term should file applications not later than four (1) week after the enrolment. - 2.
+The Deans post notices during enrollment of each semester announcing the deadline.
 Late applications for graduation will no longer be accepted.

-Students who have not applied for graduation and are not included in the list submitted to the Registrar's Office on the deadline set for the semester will enroll in Residency during the following term and will graduate in said term. - 3.
-The Deans prepare a list of graduating students and submit the same to the Registrar's Office together with the application forms on the following schedule:
+Students who have not applied for graduation and are not included in the list submitted to the Registrar's Office on the deadline set for the semester will enroll in Residency during the following term and will graduate in said term.

+3. The Deans prepare a list of graduating students and submit the same to the Registrar's Office together with the application forms.
-First Semester first week of July

-Second Semester first week of
+First Semester first week of September Second Semester first week of February

-December

-Summer third week of April

 - 4. The Registrar's Office prepares student's record for graduation (Form IX). - 5.
-The Registrar's Office sends Form IXs to the deans for review, evaluation, and recommendation on the following schedule:
+The Registrar's Office sends Form IXs to the deans for review, evaluation, and recommendation.

-First Semester fro

-from July to end of August
+First Semester from September to end of October

-Second Semester from December

-to end of February
+Second Semester from March to end of April

-Summer April
+Summer 1st week of April